 Each person who responds to God's call to ministry enters into a process of preparing, of getting fit," for ministry.
-This period of "cross training"-involving everything from volunteer work and advanced education to times of intense personal reflection and vocational training-is as unique and varied as those individuals whom God calls into his service.
-Here are the stories of three people who discovered that seminary education, when combined with life experience, provided a vital component in their being equipped for ministry in the twenty-first century.
+This period of "cross training," involving everything from volunteer work and advanced education to times of intense personal reflection and vocational training, is as unique and varied as those individuals whom God calls into his service.
+Here are the stories of three people who discovered that seminary education, when combined with life experience, provided a vital component in their being equipped for ministry in the 21st century.

 For Felicia Brown, a senior deputy probation officer with San Diego County for the past 15 years, getting a master of divinity degree is but one more step in "a whole chain of events" that is moving her from social services to pastoral ministry.
 Brown feels called to "prepare the church to do social services," she says, a responsibility the church has, for the most part, relinquished to the government.
 "I should be able to call the church on the corner and say, 'Pastor, this is a family that needs help.
 Can your church pick up the pieces here?'"

 In addition to working as a probation officer in 19 San Diego schools, Brown is associate pastor at Imani Temple Church of God in Christ in Temecula, California.
 Although she already has a master's degree in counseling psychology, Brown began attending seminary two years ago in response to a call to ministry that she describes as "something that had been on my life all of my life, but it took me until a couple of years ago to recognize it" she says.

 Brown's professional experience has convinced her that social service agencies should be able to work in conjunction with the church.
 "Agencies are collaborating their resources, but what's missing in the collaboration is the church," she notes.
 "I see the church going full circle to the point where it will be the agency to pick up the pieces that the government is dropping.
 And at the same time as it meets the needs in the social services arena, the church will reconcile people back to Christ."